 Both viruses are spread by contact with blood or bodily fluids of an infected person.
-Hepatitis B tends to be contracted from mother to baby or from contact with infected blood in areas of the world where hepatitis B is more common.
-In Northern Ireland, new infections with hepatitis B tend to be from sexual contact.
-Hepatitis C is more commonly associated with sharing needles or equipment for injecting drugs.
+Hepatitis B tends to be contracted from unprotected sex without a condom, mother to baby or from contact with infected blood in areas of the world where hepatitis B is more common.
+Hepatitis C is more commonly associated with sharing needles and/or sharing equipment for injecting drugs.
 It can also be spread by having had a tattoo or body piercing using non-sterile equipment.

 The Hepatitis B and C MC Network would encourage people to come forward for testing for hepatitis B and C if they have ever injected recreational or image and performance enhancing drugs, even if this was only once or some time ago.
 Testing is also recommended if you were born or had a blood transfusion in a higher risk country, which include Eastern Europe, many parts of Asia, Africa and South America.